-The only platinum bullion coins that are currently also issued in fractional sizes of 1/2 oz, 1/4 oz and 1/10 oz are the American Platinum Eagles.
+The only platinum bullion coins that are currently also issued in fractional sizes are the Austrian Platinum Philharmonics and British Platinum Britannias.
 All other contemporary platinum coins are only issued in the standard size of 1 oz.
-Smaller 1/20 oz and 1/15 oz coins had been minted in the past.

 Whereas most investors prefer to buy the bullion version of the coins that are listed on this page, there also exist some special coin versions that are highly sought after by collectors.
 One such example is the proof version of the American Platinum Eagles.
-These coins change their reverse design every year whereas the bullion version continues to use the same standard design.
+These coins change their design every year whereas the bullion version continues to use the same standard design.
 The Royal Canadian Mint also issues collectible limited-edition proof Platinum Canadian Maple Leafs.